CtrlK

 Trigger Term Quality

-Good coverage of natural terms users would say: 'status reports', 'leadership updates', '3P updates', 'company newsletters', 'FAQs', 'incident reports', 'project updates', and 'internal communications' are all phrases users would naturally use.
+Good coverage of natural terms users would say: 'status reports', 'leadership updates', '3P updates', 'company newsletters', 'FAQs', 'incident reports', 'project updates', and the general term 'internal communications'.
+These are terms users would naturally use when requesting these documents.

 3 / 3